syl20bnr/spacemacs/doc/CONVENTIONS.md

 ### Evilify buffers

 `Spacemacs` offers convenient functions to _evilify_ a buffer.
-_Evilifying_ a buffer is to:
+_Evilifying_ a buffer is to set the `evilified state` as the default state for the major mode of the buffer.

+The `evilified state` is derived from the `emacs state` and modify the map to:
 - add `hjkl` navigation
 - add incremental search with `/`, `n` and `N`
 - add `visual state` and `visual line state`
 - add yank (copy) with `y`
 - activate evil-leader key

-- fix all bindings shadows by the above additions
+Setting the `evilified state` to a mode is done by calling the macro `evilify` which takes optional parameters to fix the key bindings shadowed by the above modifications.

 To fix the shadowed bindings we capitalize them, for instance: shadowed `h` is transposed to `H`, if `H` is taken then it is transposed to `C-h` and so on...

 Example of _evilified_ buffers are `magit status`, `paradox buffer`.

-The related functions are:
-- `spacemacs/activate-evil-leader-for-maps` and `spacemacs/activate-evil-leader-for-map`
-- `spacemacs/evilify`

 ### Navigation